kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 If kube-apiserver is behind, the EvictionRequest API will not be served.

 If kube-controller is behind, the eviction request controller will not run and reconcile the EvictionRequests.
-Thus, there will be no selection of interceptors or eviction of pods.
+Also, imperative eviction responder controller will not run.
+Thus, there will be no selection of responders or eviction of pods.

 ## Production Readiness Review Questionnaire